ldnagel/spatial-r-for-gis-users/README.md

 ## Why use R for GIS?

 * Open source
+  * Free to use, transferable
+  * Transparent analyses
+* Scripting
-* Scripting: automate repeated tasks
+  * Automate repeated tasks
-* Reproducibility
+  * Increase research reproducibility
-* Integrated workflow if you're already doing non-spatial data analysis in R
+* Integrated workflow
+  * Similar syntax to other R packages
+  * Keeps all of your spatial and non-spatial analyses in one program/workflow

 ### What (spatial things) can you do with R?